L0WK3Y-IAAN/Hunting-With-L0WK3Y/Resources/Personal/Write-ups/HackTheBox/Mobile/APKey/README.md

 ## Bringing It All Together with a Python Script

-For verification—and to illustrate the process outside of the Android environment—we can mimic the decryption with a Python script using [PyCryptodome](https://pycryptodome.readthedocs.io/).
+For verification and to illustrate the process outside of the Android environment we can mimic the decryption with a Python script using [PyCryptodome](https://pycryptodome.readthedocs.io/).
 Here’s the complete script:

 ```python
 #!/usr/bin/env python3